maniankara/aws_sysops_certification/monitoring_n_metrics/exercise.md

 * Create a cloud watch alarm to autoscale if the APP's EnvironmentHealth >= 5 for 5 minutes
 * Create also some dashboards

-ElastiCache
-* Create elasticCache cluster (m3.medium was least available) with 'default' security group
-  - Choose REDIS for simplicity with default port
-  - Note down the endpoint
-* Create a fresh EC2 instance
-  - Select default security group and add SSH and TCP (6379) in InBound connections
-* SSH to EC2 and try to telnet to redis endpoint from above in 6379 port

 Elastic Load Balancer
 * Create a fresh/use an existing EC2
   - Install httpd and start the service